landrzejewski/training-scripts/src/k8s/02 - Introduction to containers using Docker as an example.md

 ---

-Below are two new sections to append to the tutorial:

-1. **Daily Container Administration**, covering log collection, gathering performance metrics, and configuring restart policies.
-2. **Hiding Sensitive Data in Image Building**, showing strategies to keep secrets (API keys, passwords, certificates) out of image layers.

-You can insert these sections after **“Cleaning Up and Best Practices”** (or wherever they fit best in your documentation flow).

----

 ## Daily Container Administration

 Even in a simple single-host or small-cluster environment, you’ll want to have a routine to monitor containers, collect